McKenzieNeuro/McKenzieLab/README.md

 - [x] Implement wavelet transform module, for turning raw edf into
   - [x] Bullet proof with tests
   - [x] Test compare output with matlab scripts
-    - [ ] also, implement this test in the test suit (not a priority, but should be done eventually)
+    - [ ] also, implement this test in the test suite? (not a priority, but should be done eventually)
   - [x] Implement and test `make_all` method
 - [x] Implement file I/O for reading from binary files
   - [x] Implement reading multiple segments at once